Contesting a Will – Improper Conduct Of Executors

 If you are currently involved in a dispute with an executor of a Will in which you are jointly executing or are a beneficiary you will need to make your claim within 6 months of the grant of probate.
 However the rules are tight so it is advisable to make your claim as early as possible.
 Make sure that you seek the help of a solicitor who specialises in Executor Disputes who will be able to advise you on your options.

-Thinking of getting involved in an executor or trustee dispute?
+Thinking of getting involved in an executor dispute?
 Read our warning

 Whatever the cause, executor disputes can prove tricky and worse still, can cause real and lasting divisions between friends and family – probably the very last thing in the world that the deceased wanted.
 Turning this kind of dispute into a legal case should only ever be a last resort.